mirzafahad/embedded_c_style_guide/style_guide.md

 # Comment

 - For single-line comments use C++ style i.e., preceded by `//`.
 You can expand that to 2-3 line comments too.
-But if it becomes a paragraph, it is probably better use `/*...*/`.
+But if it becomes a paragraph, it is probably better to use `/*...*/`.
 Use your good judgment.
 - Add comments before every function you write:

 ```C